ehealthkd/ehealthkd.github.io/docs/pages/2021/index.md

 > 📝 Official instructions and templates for the description paper will be provided shortly.

 The Organization Committee of eHealth-KD encourages participants to submit a description paper of their systems.
-Submitted papers will be reviewed by a scientific committee, and only accepted papers will be published at CEUR.
-The proceedings of eHealth-KD will be jointly published with the proceedings of all tasks of IberLEF 2020.
+Submitted papers will be reviewed by a scientific committee, and only accepted papers will be published at [CEUR](http://ceur-ws.org/).
+The proceedings of eHealth-KD will be jointly published with the proceedings of all tasks of IberLEF 2021.
 The submitted papers will be peer-reviewed by a Program Committee which is composed by all the participants and the Organization Committee.

-Articles must be written in English.
+Articles must be written in English, five pages minimun.
 The document format can be Word or LaTeX, but the submission must be in PDF format.
 Please make sure to follow all the additional instructions provided in the template and respect the layout and formatting.